weaversa/cryptol-course/labs/SAW/SAW.md

 Perhaps you need to compile with debug symbols enabled.
 ```

-If we didn't want to include debug symbols in the bitcode, then could instead
+If the bitcode lacked debug symbols, then could instead reference the struct
-reference the struct fields by using their corresponding indices:
+fields by using their corresponding indices:

 ```python
 class initDefaultPlayer_Contract(Contract):